Ehara taku toa i te toa takitahi, engari taku toa, takitini e

 * There is a lot of important material on this page - keep scrolling down to view everything here *

 What you can do

 The argument for pay parity - why and how, 'in a nutshell'

 It is critically important for the children attending early childhood education (ECE) services that the pay of all early childhood education teachers is on par with their kindergarten, primary and secondary peers.

 Without pay parity qualified teachers will continue to leave the profession and the health, safety, and learning of children will suffer.
 Even when teachers stay in the sector, when they are disillusioned because of poor remuneration and overworked for the pay that they get, they can withdraw and disengage from children and from their work

 For the government to provide the funding needed for pay parity they will need assurance that the taxpayers' dollars are being applied effectively to achieve the government's goals.
-There will need to be transparency around services' funding, to prove that pay parity is gained and that quality is achieved.
+There will need to be transparency around services' funding, to prove that pay parity is being applied.

 Teacher Pay Parity Book

 1. The Lead-Up to the Campaign for Pay Parity

 2.1.
 Having a qualified workforce brings with it demands for higher wages reflective of qualification and professional status